International nursing

 In addition to our standard employee benefits, we offer a competitive package to support overseas nurses financially which includes:

-• a new hire bonus of £1,200
+• New hire bonus of £1,200

 • International English Language Testing System (IELTS) or Occupational English Test (OET) fees paid for (if successful in your exam)